New York hardcore: Origins

-Crossover period
+Crossover thrash

 After the release of Metallica's 1983 debut album Kill 'Em All, New York hardcore bands began embracing elements of heavy metal music, especially thrash metal.
 This event caused the scene to expand, with the average attendance at shows jumping from around 100 to over 400.
 One of the earliest New York hardcore bands to embrace heavy metal influences was NYC Mayhem.
-In the following years many crossover thrash bands began to form within the scene, notably Leeway, Crumbsuckers and Nuclear Assault.
+In the following years, many crossover thrash bands began to form within the scene, notably Leeway, Crumbsuckers, Nuclear Assault and Ludichrist.
 New York metal bands like Anthrax and Carnivore began attending and performing at hardcore shows, and many original NYHC bands became increasingly heavier and harder in sound as the metal influences grew stronger, consequently some NYHC bands who were previously skinheads started growing their hair and adopting metal looks.
 Agnostic Front released the crossover album Cause for Alarm in 1986, which led many in the scene to deride them as sell outs.
 Writer Freddie Alva stated in a 2014 article that "[Cause for Alarm's] combination of heavy metal precision and hardcore energy created a landmark for the crossover sound".

 The Cro-Mags released the crossover album, Best Wishes in 1989, which also heavily impacted the scene.
 The album was cited as a major influence by much of the 1990s New York hardcore scene, particularly Biohazard, Merauder and Candiria.